bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 36°
-- Drizzle
+- Overcast
-- 60% humidity
+- 69% humidity
 - 8 mph wind
-- 82% cloud cover
+- 100% cloud cover
 - 31 AQI 🟩
 - 1.79 inches of rain and 0.3 inches of snow expected in the next 48 hours